powdr-labs/powdr/book/src/frontends/zk-continuations.md

 powdr-rs compile riscv/tests/riscv_data/many_chunks
 ```

-Now we can use podwr's RISCV executor to estimate how many cycles are needed:
+Now we can use powdr's RISCV executor to estimate how many cycles are needed:
 ```console
 powdr-rs execute many_chunks.asm
 ```